dyka3773/obsidian-notes/Unlinked Notes.md

 GROUP BY file.link AS Source
 ```

-### List View grouped by file containing the unfinished notes
+### List View grouped by file containing the unlinked notes
 ```dataview
 LIST rows.OUT
 FLATTEN file.outlinks AS OUT